EhsanGLB/EckmannVM/README.md

 # EckmannVM
-This is a library for Ameenuddin viscosity model written based on foam-extend-4.1.
+This is a library for Eckmann viscosity model written based on foam-extend-4.1.

 ## Mathematical Relationships